noushin94/Machine-Learning-Covid19/README.md

 • Implemented feature selection process, keeping a single feature with a correlation of 1 while discarding others, which resulted in a reduced feature set of 88 variables.
 Handling “window”:

 • This addressed the temporal aspect of patient records (“window” feature).
-Using a unique method we discarded features other than ICU with value of 1 since others were not useful for prediction, resulting in a dataset reduction to 1605 rows.
+Using a unique method we discarded features other than ICU with value of 1 since others were not useful for prediction, resulting in a dataset reduction to 1605 rows

-Changing categorical to numerical:
+.Changing categorical to numerical:
 • Categorical features like "AGE_PERCENTILE" and "WINDOW" were handled through dummy variables, after the resolution of the "window" feature, enhancing the dataset's ability for predictive modeling.
 Missing values:

 • Initial missing value handling involved Linear Interpolation; however, the feature "ALBUMIN_DIFF" was dropped due to high missing values.
 Subsequently, after addressing skewness, the remaining missing values were resolved using a simple imputer, resulting in a uniform dataset.
 Handling Skewness:

 • We implemented two skewness handling techniques, logarithmic transformation for right-skewed data and reciprocal transformation for left-skewed data.
 These methods effectively addressed skewness, optimizing the distribution of features.

 • Observing large or infinite values in the "other" column, we dropped it to prevent potential outlier influence.